Fulma/Fulma/docs/public/blog/articles/migration_to_new_api_1.0.0-beta-006.md

 ### Avoid computation list usage in user code

-Before, in order to make a button conditionally loading you needed to use computation list.
+Before, in order to make a button conditionally loading you needed to use a computation list.
 We removed this need by adding a boolean to some properties.

 ```fsharp
 // Before